gvwilson/sdxjs/page-templates/index.md

 Every program needs documentation in order to be usable, and the best place to put that documentation is on the web.
-Writing and updating pages by hand is time-consuming and error-prone, particularly when so many of their parts are the same, so most websites use some kind of tool to create HTML from templates.
+Writing and updating pages by hand is time-consuming and error-prone, particularly when many parts are the same, so most documentation sites use some kind of
+<g key="static-site-generator">static site generator</g>
+to create web pages from templates.

+At the heart of every static site generator is a page templating system.
-Thousands of page templating systems have been written in the last thirty years in every popular programming language
+Thousands of these have been written in the last thirty years in every popular programming language
-(and in fact one language, [PHP][php], was created for this purpose).
+(and one language, [PHP][php], was created for this purpose).
 Most of these systems use one of three designs
 (<f key="page-templates-options"></f>):